 Reporting to the Manager, GAM, the Admission Specialists are the subject experts on all matters related to admissions, and the use of Colleague and ImageNow/WebNow for implementing the admission process from application to the final offer of admission.
 This includes providing information and advice on University requirements, policies and procedures to prospective students, faculty and department GPCs and GPAs, training GPAs to evaluate transcripts, verifying the authenticity of academic credentials, administering admission decisions, verifying language scores and reviewing final documents.
-The colleges of L, CEPS, and CSAHS are serviced by one Admission Specialist, while the colleges of CBS, COA, OAC and OVC are serviced by the other.
+The colleges of LANG, CEPS, and CSAHS are serviced by one Admission Specialist, while the colleges of CBS, COA, OAC and OVC are serviced by the other.
 Identification of the college-specific Graduate Admission Specialist may be obtained from the contact list on the OGPS website.

 Marketing & Digital Content Coordinator

 Reporting to the Manager, GAM, the Marketing & Digital Content Coordinator (MDCC) helps implement projects related to graduate recruitment and the promotion of graduate studies at the University.
 They assist in the development of all print marketing materials (departmental one pagers, graduate studies viewbook, topic-specific one pagers) and ensure all newly established university brand guidelines are followed, as well as organize and collect grad student faculty profiles for promoting graduate studies at the University.
 The MDCC also helps maintain the OGPS website and supports implementation of an integrated social media strategy geared at promoting graduate studies to prospective students while engaging current students in matters related to their graduate programs.
 The MSA is also responsible for event planning such as the 3 Minute Thesis (3MT).